jotavar/azure-monitor-ssl-certificate-expiration/README.md

 * Click *OK*, *Review + create* and *Create* to finalize the action group creation.

 * Once the Action Group is created you will be redirected back to the *Create alert rule* form.
-Click *Next: Details*
+Click *Next: Details*.

 * Provide the following values for the remaining parameters in the *Condition* step of the Alert creation wizard: